Using Slurm on Pelle¶

 - Allocate much resources or long wall times and let job run by its own without interaction with you

-- Specify the maximum time needed before slurm breaks the job.
+Specify the maximum time reserved before slurm breaks the job:

-- What kind of computations do you need?
+What amount of what kind of computer resources do you need?

 -N <number of nodes>- read more